-8 Vinyl Pool Liner Mistakes to Avoid
+8 Above Ground Vinyl Pool Liner Problems to Avoid

-Vinyl swimming pool liners are designed to be durable and stand up to ongoing use in your pool, but that doesn’t mean they’re totally indestructible.
+Vinyl swimming pool liners are designed to be durable and stand up to ongoing use in your pool, but that doesn’t mean they’re indestructible.
 In fact, some pool owners are harder on their pool liners than they realize, contributing to early replacement costs or ongoing vinyl liner repairs.
-With that in mind, we’ve put together a few of the top things that you should avoid in order to protect your above ground vinyl pool liner and some tips to help you protect your investment.
+With that in mind, we’ve put together a few of the top things you should avoid to protect your above ground vinyl pool liner and some tips to help you protect your investment.

-Much like overusing chemicals, not using enough to keep your water clean can also cause problems.
+Like overusing chemicals, not using enough to keep your water clean can also cause problems.
 Without chlorine and other chemicals, bacteria and algae can grow, which can also cause stains and fading.

 Overall, it’s best to test your water chemistry frequently and make sure levels are appropriate.
 Ideal levels are as follows: